How can I switch broadband and keep my email address?

 Can I switch from Virgin Broadband and keep my email account?

-Getting a free email account that is not tied to a provider
+Bottom line: Consider getting a free email account not tied to a provider

 You don’t need to be tied to any broadband provider with your email account.
 You could make the switch to a free webmail account.
 While it might be a hassle in the short term, it will give you the freedom to switch pain-free for years to come.